csp256/krypten/README.md

 ## Disclaimer

 Use OpenSSL if you're encrypting something really important.
+You're on your own.